 KIC needed a clearly defined North Star—something to help guide decisions and allocate resources.

-Building on our learnings and research, we realized the strategy was in plain sight and developed a new brand platform:
+Building on our learnings so far and with added insight of our BNB! partner, Alex Reid from 2&2, we realized the strategy was in plain sight and developed a new brand platform:

 KIDS: The primary focus is those who keep kids, children and teens safe.